Business of Medicine

 - The communication is encrypted or sent via a secure messaging system, or

-Patients have a right to receive communications (including PHI) from the provider by alternative means, such as email or text.[i]
-However, it is incumbent upon the healthcare provider to inform the patient, in writing, of the risk of unintentional disclosure to a third party of PHI if sent in an unsecure manner.
+Patients have a right to receive communications (including PHI) from the provider by alternative means, such as email or text.1 However, it is incumbent upon the healthcare provider to inform the patient in writing of the risk of unintentional disclosure to a third party of PHI if sent in an unsecure manner.
 If the patient, after being informed of the risks, chooses to communicate via unsecured means, the patient has that right.
 This can be done by discussing these risks with the patient and having the patient sign a consent form acknowledging that he or she understands the risk.

-In the Final Omnibus Rule, the HHS Office for Civil Rights (OCR) states that covered entities are not required to educate individuals about encryption and information security, but must notify the patient that there is a risk that the information in the email could be read by a third party.
-“If individuals are notified of the risks and still prefer unencrypted email, the individual has the right to receive protected health information in that way, and covered entities are not responsible for unauthorized access of protected health information while in transmission to the individual based on the individual's request.” [ii]
+The HHS Office for Civil Rights (OCR) states that covered entities are not required to educate individuals about encryption and information security, but must notify the patient that there is a risk that the information in the email could be read by a third party.
+“If individuals are notified of the risks and still prefer unencrypted email, the individual has the right to receive protected health information in that way, and covered entities are not responsible for unauthorized access of protected health information while in transmission to the individual based on the individual's request,” the guidelines state.2

 What if a patient sends an unsolicited text to me?